finn0013/active_data_migrations/README.md

 ### Example

-For example if we have the following directory structure:
+For example, if we have the following directory structure:

-`
 /db
-    /schema
-    /data
-    /other_data
-`
+>/schema
+>/data
+>/other_data

-And you needed to run your migration, load some data, do some other task, then load the rest of your data you'd perform the following series of events.
+and we need to run a migration, load some data, do some other task, then load the rest of our data we'd perform the following series of events.

-Migrate your schema:
+Migrate the schema:

 ```sh
 $ rake db:migrate
 ```

-Migrate your initial data set:
+Migrate the initial data set:
 ```sh
 $ rake db:data:migrate
 ```

-After performing your other tasks, migrate your additional data set:
+After performing our other tasks, migrate the additional data set:
 ```sh
 $ rake db:data:migrate MIGRATE_PATH=/db/other_data
 ```